 Muhammad Shareh Qazi

-Dr. Shareh Qazi is an Assistant Professor at the Department of Political Science, University of the Punjab.
+Dr. Muhammad Shareh Qazi is Assistant Professor, Department of Political Science, University of the Punjab.

 The views expressed in the article are the author’s own and do not necessarily reflect those of Pakistan Politico.